jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ```

 The [demo live](https://jeromeetienne.github.io/threex.proceduralcity/examples/demo.html)
-contains this city plus a ground, a first personn controls and a fog.
+contains this city plus a ground, a first person control and a fog.
-This is rather cool result for as little effort.
+This is rather cool result for such a small effort.

 ## Conclusion